NLADC/pcap-converter/README.md

 ```

 ### Usage
-The dissector automatically detects the presence of pcap-converter and uses it.
-If the dissector uses pcap-converter, the number of packets processed will be printed on screen as they are processed.:
+The dissector automatically detects the presence of pcap-converter and uses it, unless explicitly told not to.
+If the dissector uses pcap-converter, the number of packets processed will be printed on screen as they are processed.

 ````
 python src/main.py -f ../../data/pcap/anon-Booter8.pcap